LotteLutkenhaus/sudoku-stats/README.md

 A serverless application that automatically tracks and stores completion statistics for the Sudoku puzzle in the [New York Times games](https://www.nytco.com/games/) mobile app.

-Results are stored in a database, and displayed in Grafana.
-My personal dashboard can be found [here](https://sudokutracker.grafana.net/public-dashboards/021f11e0932e4ed6b98887bf008fc8de).
+Results can be displayed in Grafana; my personal dashboard can be found [here](https://sudokutracker.grafana.net/public-dashboards/021f11e0932e4ed6b98887bf008fc8de).

 ## Architecture Overview